-'''

-/usr/local/pf/bin/pfcmd configreload hard
+/usr/local/pf/bin/pfcmd configreload hard /usr/local/pf/bin/pfcmd checkup systemctl set-default packetfence-cluster

-/usr/local/pf/bin/pfcmd checkup

-'''

 The reload and the checkup will complain about the unavailability of the database, which you can safely ignore for now.
 Most important is that you don't see any cluster configuration related errors during the checkup.